Professional Licensure Disclosure

 • STEM Endorsement

-The following Master of Science in Education programs have been specifically designed to meet the educational requirements for additional certification, endorsement or licensure only in the state of Pennsylvania.
-The Middle Level Grades 4-8 certification is an initial teacher certification program also only in Pennsylvania.
-All of the programs have been approved by the PA Department of Education.
-In the event an out-of-state student opts to enroll in these programs, they are only able to complete the master’s degree requirements but do not complete any internship-type activities.
-Wilkes has not made the determination if these programs meet the educational requirements for certification or licensure in another state as they are not intended for out-of-state students.
-Out-of-state students may contact the appropriate program coordinator or admissions counselor with any additional questions related to this.
+The following Masters degree programs have been specifically designed to meet the educational requirements for additional certification only in the state of Pennsylvania.
+The Middle Level Grades 4-8 certification is an initial teacher certification program also only available in Pennsylvania.
+All of these programs have been approved by the PA Department of Education.

 • ESL Program Specialist Certification*